haluska/MediaButtons/README.md

     1. Red wire from G7 to the bottom positive (+) line
     2. Black wire from C7 to the bottom negative (-) line
 6. Solder ground for the LED, Buttons, Rotary Encoder
-    1. Cut and then strip a 7" length of wire and cut it into 7 even lengths
+    1. Create 7 jumpers: cut and then strip about a 2" length of wire and cut it into 7 even lengths
     2. Jump and solder pins 9, 12, 14, 17, 19, 22, & 30 to the negative line
 7. Solder power for the Rotary Encoder - solder a red wire from pin A29 to the power line
 8. Jump pin C21 to C23